 Pietŕ Plagiarism: Raven holding an injured Robin in "Birthmark".
 Added irony for being caused by Trigon and that they are in a church.
 He returns the favour a bit later once Slade is done with her.

 Plot-Induced Stupidity: Raven has a very diverse set of magical powers...that she mainly uses to throw things at people.
 There's also Cyborg's seldom used detachable limbs and grappling hook hand.
+Not to mention he can turn his hands into like any tool he can think of.

 In the episode "Kole" the entire Titans team ends up falling through a huge hole into a prehistoric world.
 Despite Beast Boy being able to turn into flying animals, Cyborg's above mentioned grapple hook and Robin owning every swinging rope gadget imaginable.
 Starfire and Raven on the other hand somehow completely forget they can fly.